pycom/pycom-documentation/chapter/gettingstarted/unboxing.md

 ### Looking After Your Device
 To ensure the longevity of your expansion board, please be aware of the following:

 - Be gentle when plugging/unplugging the USB cable.
-Whilst the USB connector is soldered and relatively strong, it can break off and is be difficult to fix.
+Whilst the USB connector is soldered and relatively strong, it can break off and will be difficult to fix.
 - Static electricity can damage components on the board and may destroy them.
 If there is a lot of static electricity in the area (e.g. dry and cold climates), take extra care not to shock the device.
 If the device came in a ESD bag (Silver packaging), the best way to store and carry the device is inside this bag as it will be protected against static discharges.

 ## Connecting via USB